SkylarPlayz348/Youtubedownloader/README.md

 ---
 ### Reguirements
 - Python v3.10.8+(Coded with Python v3.11.1)

+### Note
+- If your running this on MacOS or Linux all times I write python do python3
 ---
 - Download a copy of the main branch
 - Create a virtual enviornment(python -m venv) called 'downloader' as its in the .gitignore file